sleepymustache/basic/README.md

 ### Navigation

-The navigation is generated by from JSON.
+The navigation is generated from JSON.
 It renders the JSON into a unordered list with some classes added for the current active page.

 	// Add a placeholder in your template